Realize Your Dreams.

 CASPer

 All applicants are required to complete the CASPer online test as part of our admissions process.
 CASPer is an online test that assesses social intelligence and professionalism, which we believe are important for successful students and graduates of our program and will complement the other tools that we use for applicant screening.
 In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.
+We do not require the Snapshot component or the Duet component that CASPer offers.

 In order to take CASPer, you will be responsible for securing access to a computer with audio capabilities, a webcam, and a reliable internet connection on your selected test date.
 CASPer can be taken practically anywhere that you can satisfy the aforementioned requirements.